Metra Electric District: Gold Line and Gray Line proposals

 The proposed Gold Line, derived from the earlier and more extensive Gray Line plan would have the Electric District operate more like a rapid transit line, by running trains more frequently (every ten minutes between 6am and midnight) with reduced-fare transfers to CTA buses and trains.
 Unlike the current service, which bypasses many stations to reach suburban stations more quickly, it would make all stops within the city.
 It would run from Millennium Station to South Chicago (93rd Street) at an estimated cost at $160 million.
 Since the Gold Line was proposed, the idea of providing rapid transit service along Chicago's south lakefront has gained considerable support from neighborhoods along its route.
 Despite its popular support, officials from CTA and Metra have largely dismissed the plan, focusing on other expansion projects.
 In response to this and other concerns, in 2009 the RTA and the Chicago Department of Transportation authorized $450,000 for a "South Lakefront Study" that is anticipated to yield either one or two new transit projects that are eligible for Federal transit funding.
 The study was completed in November 2012, and is now available on the City of Chicago's website.

-Peotone/ Kankakee extension
+Peotone extension

 An extension to Peotone, Illinois, the Proposed Chicago south suburban airport, or even Kankakee, with a stop in Monee has been considered since the SouthWest Service was extended to Manhattan.

+As part of the transition from the Regional Transportation Authority to the Northern Illinois Transit Authority, Metra will be required to undertake a study evaluating the possibility of an extension from University Park to Kankakee.